DerevoMX/Fron-End-Skills-Test/README.md

     6. You can use any library to get the job done!
 (Angular, Vue, React or any other are welcome).

-    7. Zip your code and send it to <karla.pacheco@derevo.com.mx>
+    7. Zip your code and send it to karla.pacheco @ derevo.com.mx

     8. You have 5 hours to complete the code (don't worry if you don't finish, submit your progress anyway).